abigalekim/old_website/_pages/about.md

 permalink: /about/
 ---

 Hello!
-My name is Abigale Kim and I'm a current junior at Carnegie Mellon University, studying computer science.
+My name is Abigale Kim (but I go by Abi) and I'm a current junior at Carnegie Mellon University, studying computer science.
 I'm interested in both computer systems (particularly databases/OS) and CS education.

 Here is a list of things I've been up to since I started college:
 - TAed for four semesters and counting!
 The classes I've TAed/am TAing include 15-122 (Principles of Imperative Computation) and 15-213 (Introduction to Computer Systems).